Huang-Libo/Notebook/UNIX/The_AWK_Programming_Language/ch3_DATA_PROCESSING.md

 ### 4.3.
 Records with Headers and Trailers

 Sometimes records are identified by a header and trailer, rather than by a record separator.
-Consider a simple example, again an address list, but this time each record begins with a header that indicates some characteristic, such as occupation, of the person whose name follows, and each record (except possibly the last) is terminated by a trailer consisting of a blank line:
+Consider a simple example, again an address list, but this time each record begins with a header that indicates some characteristic, such as occupation, of the person whose name follows, and each record (except possibly the last) is terminated by a trailer consisting of a blank line.

+Here is a multiple line file named `address-list-2.txt`:

 ```plaintext
 accountant